 - From your account page, select the Profile, Settings, or Notifications tab to see all account options.

-You can change your password from My Profile any time you are logged in.
+You can change your password from My Account any time you are logged in.
 Check the manage your password article to learn more.

-- Select your photo or profile icon in the top right corner and select My Profile.
+- Select your photo or profile icon in the top right corner and select My Account.

 - Select Change password and follow the prompts to change the password.